 - Specify wishes regarding organ and tissue donation.

 - Participate in consideration of ethical issues involving patient’s care including conflict resolution, foregoing, or withdrawal of life-sustaining treatment, and participation in investigational studies or clinical trials.
 Patients may request the Ethics Committee be convened to discuss and address ethical issues involving his/her care.
-Patients may request a copy of the Hospital’s Code of Ethical Behavior Policy and/or Conflict Resolution Involving Treatment and Care Policy.
+Patients may request a copy of EMH’s Code of Ethical Behavior Policy and/or Conflict Resolution Involving Treatment and Care Policy.

 - Be informed of the identity and professional status of individuals authorizing and performing procedures or treatments, any professional relationship to another health care provider or institution that might suggest a conflict of interest; the relationship to educational institutions involved in your care; and any business relationship between individuals treating you or between the organization and other health care service or educational institutions involved in your care.